VeerMangatCCM/Project-1---College-Recruitment-Improvement-Study/README.md

 Part 4.
 Improve Your Plots - You will provide and receive feedback to/from your classmates via a Discussion Forum.# Project 1 - College Recruitment Improvement Study

+survey.csv: This was the given CSV file collected by the IT Department, it contains all of the answers from the google form clean_survey.csv: This is the cleaned CSV file after all the redudant columns have been removed, along with some tidying pertaining to naming conventions data_exploration_and_cleaning_Veer_Mangat.ipynb: This is the notebook submitted for Part 2, it contains the documentation and steps taken to clean the survey.csv data_analysis_and_visualization.ipynb: This is the notebook submitted for Part 3, it contains the documentation and steps taken to create graphs to help visually answer my 5 questions.